This rich, creamy Smoked Salmon Pate makes a wonderful spread for crackers, toasts, and holiday canapés.

 Want to form it into a cheese ball shape?

-To unmold, place a plate upside down on the bowl, then turn plate and bowl over; remove bowl and plastic wrap.
+To unmold, place a plate upside down on the bowl, turn plate and bowl over; remove bowl and plastic wrap.
 Sprinkle chopped parsley over top of pâté.

 How to make